ccmak514/Hybrid-CNN-Classifer/README.md

 <img width="383" alt="prediction of a human" src="https://user-images.githubusercontent.com/101066418/230729004-b9373479-dc0b-42f2-90c8-d776ea3b75df.png">

-<font size=3>The hybrid classifer will <b>NOT</b> classify the image of human as one of the 70 breeds but tell you that you may input some irrelevant images.
+<font size=3>The hybrid classifier will <b>NOT</b> classify the image of human as one of the 70 breeds but tell you that you may input some irrelevant images.
 This is what a traditional CNN classfication model <font color=red><b>CANNOT</b></font> do.</font>

 <font size=3>`accuracy` can calculate the valid accuracy or test accuracy.
 The idea is to use the above `prediction` to predict the valid and test set and count the number of correct predictions.
-Finally, the number is divided by the total number of images in valid set or test set and return the accuracy of the hybrid CNN classifer under different settings.</font>
+Finally, the number is divided by the total number of images in valid set or test set and return the accuracy of the hybrid CNN classifier under different settings.</font>

 <img width="727" alt="accuracy" src="https://user-images.githubusercontent.com/101066418/230729332-055b4c43-b655-4c85-adc3-d83c0cc3f081.png">